openimsdk/open-im-server/scripts/README.md

 ├── build.cmd                      # Windows build command script
 ├── build-all-service.sh           # Script to build all services
-├── build_push_k8s_images.sh       # Script to build and push images for Kubernetes ├── check_all.sh                   # Script to check status of all services ├── common.sh                      # Contains common functions used by other scripts ├── coverage.awk                   # AWK script for coverage report generation ├── coverage.sh                    # Script for generating coverage reports
+├── build_push_k8s_images.sh       # Script to build and push images for Kubernetes ├── check-all.sh                   # Script to check status of all services ├── common.sh                      # Contains common functions used by other scripts ├── coverage.awk                   # AWK script for coverage report generation ├── coverage.sh                    # Script for generating coverage reports